baoboa/pyqt5/doc/html/_sources/introduction.txt

 - :mod:`~PyQt5.QtQuick` contains classes that provide the basic elements necessary for creating user interfaces with QML.

+.. module:: PyQt5.QtQuickWidgets

+- :mod:`~PyQt5.QtQuickWidgets` contains classes that support the display of a QML scene in a traditional widget.

 .. module:: PyQt5.QtSensors

 - :mod:`~PyQt5.QtSensors` contains classes that provide access to a system's